oss-slu/Pi4Micronaut/paper.md

 Raspberry Pi, providing an interface between the high-level Micronaut framework and the low-level hardware control provided by Pi4J.
 It serves as a vital tool for researchers who wish to use various sensors and electronic components in research.
-By abstracting the complexity of hardware interactions, Pi4Micronaut allows developers to focus on crafting business logic and features, making it easier to bring IoT applications from concept to deployment rapidly.
+By abstracting the complexity of hardware interactions, Pi4Micronaut allows developers to focus on crafting logic and features, making it easier to bring IoT applications from concept to deployment rapidly.

 <!-- Should use this: https://joss.theoj.org/papers/10.21105/joss.02584 as an example. -->